DSE-Project/backend/readme.md

 - Ensure model files exist in the `ml_models/` directory
 - Check that model files are in the correct format (.keras)
 - Verify TensorFlow compatibility

+## Package Management with uv

+This project uses [uv](https://github.com/astral-sh/uv) as the package manager for faster and more reliable dependency management.
+Key benefits:

+- **Speed**: 10-100x faster than pip for installation and resolution
+- **Reliability**: Deterministic dependency resolution with lock files
+- **Compatibility**: Drop-in replacement for pip with additional features

+### Common uv Commands

+- `uv sync` - Install dependencies from lock file (recommended)
+- `uv add <package>` - Add a new dependency
+- `uv remove <package>` - Remove a dependency
+- `uv pip install <package>` - Install packages (pip-compatible)
+- `uv run <command>` - Run commands in the virtual environment
+- `uv lock` - Update the lock file with current dependencies

 ## Contributing